zturtledog/dtps/README.md

 *addVarible*: adds a varible

 #### compile
-compile: compiles and returns a string containing the contents of the object
+*compile*: compiles and returns a string containing the contents of the object\
-compileAndEncrypt: compiles then encrypts the string before returning
+*compileAndEncrypt*: compiles then encrypts the string before returning

 ## in file